parasomni/python-home-server/README.md

   define the user directories.

 - now the setup is allready done.
 Copy the files u-s-b.py, key.txt and valid_token.txt in the same directory.
-The client script u-c-b.py needs key.txt and token.txt in the same directory.

-- how to run python files is described at the beginning

 - the server script will create an err_log.txt file for errors occurred during runtime and a conn_log.txt file for logging incoming connections.